waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Type Chart Granularity:** The current type chart sometimes conflates single and dual-type effectiveness (e.g., Ground vs Rock/Ground).
 I need to be more diligent in observing and recording matchups against single-type Pokémon to build a more precise and reliable chart.

 # VII.
 Agent & Tool Ideas
 - **Goal Prioritizer Agent:** An agent that could take my current state (location, party, goals) and suggest the most logical next objective.
-Could be useful in more open-ended sections of the game.
-- **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle (e.g., number of boulders, switches, barriers) and suggest a high-level strategy or identify potential deadlocks.
+- **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle and suggest a high-level strategy or identify potential deadlocks.
+- **Boulder Puzzle Solver Agent:** An agent that takes the output of the `boulder_puzzle_solver` tool and generates a step-by-step push plan.

 # VIII.
 Puzzle Solving Log
 ## Victory Road 1F - West Boulder Puzzle
 - **Hypothesis #1:** Pushing the boulder at (3, 11) north onto the switch at (3, 10) will clear a path forward.
 - **Test:** Moved to (3, 12) and pushed the boulder up.
 - **Conclusion:** **FAILED.** The tile at (3, 10) is not a switch.
 The boulder is now blocking the path to the ladder.
 The puzzle must be reset.

 ## Victory Road 1F - Main Puzzle
 - **Hypothesis #2:** Pushing the boulder at (6, 17) to the switch at (18, 14) will clear the barrier at (10, 13).
-- **Test:** Push the boulder from (6, 17) eastward towards the switch.
+- **Test:** Pushed the boulder from (6, 17) eastward towards the switch.
-- **Conclusion:** PENDING

-# VIII.
-Agent & Tool Ideas
-- **Boulder Puzzle Solver Agent:** An agent that takes the output of the `boulder_puzzle_solver` tool and generates a step-by-step push plan.
-- **Pushing Mechanics Update:** When standing directly adjacent to a boulder and pushing it, the player character moves into the boulder's previous space.
-The previously observed 'remote push' was a misinterpretation of this standard mechanic.
+- **Conclusion:** **FAILED.** Pushed the boulder into a corner at (17, 15), soft-locking the area.
+The puzzle must be reset.